jototland/stackedit_workspace/statistikknotater/estimation.md

 Type 2 error is harder to estimate.
 It depends on which value we observe, and not just sample size.
 It is traditionally denoted $\beta$

+### Power of statistical test

+For a given value, the power

 #### Hypothesis testing, various setups

 one sample mean